 Our plan is always to head straight to the orchards, ensuring that we get first pick ;)

 Julian offers plenty of orchards to choose from.
 We typically call ahead to see which orchard has the greatest variety of apples, and sometimes pears too.

 I have to say, there is nothing quite like the taste of an apple straight from the tree.
 The flavor of the apples that we bring back from Julian are like no other – intensely sweet, tangy, crisp, and juicy – each apple has it’s own personality.

-And if apple picking isn’t your thing, you can just “pick” your apples from the fruit stand at the front of the orchard – same great apples, same great flavor.
-We just really love getting into the orchard; the Mr. is always on the hunt for that one perfect apple tree.
-(Which I’m pretty sure that he gets from his fruit-loving father!)
+And if apple picking isn’t your thing, you can just “pick” your apples from the fruit stand at the front of the orchard, same great apples, same great flavor.
+We just really love getting into the orchard, the Mr. is always on the hunt for that one perfect apple tree.
+(Which I’m pretty sure he gets from his fruit-loving father!)

 After roaming around various orchards for the better part of the day, and realizing that we have several huge sacks of apples filling up the back seat of our car, it’s time for pie!
 Why have lunch when you can go straight to pie?

 There are so many great places to eat pie in Julian, so we like to get a slice from several different shops and share them.
-Each shop does their apple pie a little different, so it’s fun to taste them all.
+Each shop does their apple pie a little different, and so it’s fun to taste them all.

 You’d think we’d be apple-d out by now…but no way!
 One last stop in Julian, and that’s to grab a jug of Apple Cider, and then we are homeward bound, apples in tow.